Power cable: Construction

 Cables for direct burial or for exposed installations may also include metal armor in the form of wires spiraled around the cable, or a corrugated tape wrapped around it.
 The armor may be made of steel or aluminum, and although connected to earth ground is not intended to carry current during normal operation.
 Electrical power cables are sometimes installed in raceways, including electrical conduit and cable trays, which may contain one or more conductors.
 When it is intended to be used inside a building, nonmetallic sheathed building cable (NM-B) consists of two or more wire conductors (plus a grounding conductor) enclosed inside a thermoplastic insulation sheath that is heat-resistant.
-It has advantages over armored building cable because it's lighter, easier to handle, and its sheathing is easier to work with.
+It has advantages over armored building cable because it is lighter, easier to handle, and its sheathing is easier to work with.

 Power cables use stranded copper or aluminum conductors, although small power cables may use solid conductors in sizes of up to 1/0.
 (For a detailed discussion on copper cables, see: Copper wire and cable.).
 The cable may include uninsulated conductors used for the circuit neutral or for ground (earth) connection.
 The grounding conductor connects the equipment's enclosure/chassis to ground for protection from electric shock.
 These uninsulated versions are known are bare conductors or tinned bare conductors.
 The overall assembly may be round or flat.
 Non-conducting filler strands may be added to the assembly to maintain its shape.
 Filler materials can be made in non-hydroscopic versions if required for the application.